CodingConnect/ProcessingAtTheY/README.md

     * Click in the very upper left corner of the screen to go to the menu.
     * Click “Graphic Design”.
     * Click “Processing”.
-    * When the program opens, type ellipse(10,10,20,10);  and run the program by clicking the play button.
+    * When the program opens, type <a href="https://processing.org/reference/ellipse_.html">ellipse(10,10,20,10);</a>  and run the program by clicking the play button.
 A new window should appear and a circle should appear in the upper left corner of that new window.
 You’ve made your first program in Processing!
   * On Raspberry Pi:
     * Click “Menu”
     * Click “Programming”
     * Click “Processing”
-    * When application opens, type:  rect(10,10,30,10);  and run the program by clicking the the play button.
+    * When application opens, type:  <a href="https://processing.org/reference/rect_.html">rect(10,10,30,10);</a>  and run the program by clicking the the play button.
 A new window should appear and a circle should appear in the upper left corner of that new window.
 You’ve made your first program in Processing!

 <h2>Learn the Basics</h2>
 Do <a href="http://hello.processing.org/">this one-hour tutorial</a>